rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 Wolf Creek Underpass still stands today, stubborn and defiant, chips of concrete taken out of its structure where logs have collided.

-Jack’s favorite logging truck was a beautiful sky-blue Gobbler, so named for the sound of its purring engine when idling.
+Jackâ€™s favorite logging truck was a beautiful sky-blue Gobbler, so named for the sound of its purring engine when idling.
 As we live our lives we are remembered both for the smaller things and the larger things.
 When Jack had something firmly in mind he did it.
-Without consulting Evelyn, he withdrew the family’s savings of $5000.00 from the Indian Valley Bank and took the money to Reno, Nevada to purchase the Gobbler.
+Without consulting Evelyn, he withdrew the familyâ€™s savings of $5000.00 from the Indian Valley Bank and took the money to Reno, Nevada to purchase the Gobbler.
 Evelyn saw the truck for the first time from the laundry room window of our home as Jack proudly drove his new logging truck into the Greenville truck yard.